janaSunrise/HypixelIO/README.md

 # Or use [speedups] to speed up only for async features
 python3 -m pip install -U "HypixelIO[speedups]"

+# Take advantage of caching
+python3 -m pip install -U "HypixelIO[cache]"

+# Or get all the features!
+python3 -m pip install -U "HypixelIO[all]"
 ```

 ## Usage